Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 ## Aliases

-Aliases are the most powerful part of our icon system, it helps keep icons consistent across our application.
-Aliases provide a way for an icons unique name to be independent of their usage name, allowing the same icon to be used for multiple use cases with different names.
+Aliases are the most powerful part of this icon system, it helps keep icons consistent across our application.
+Aliases provide a way for an icons unique name to be independent of their usage name, allowing the same icon to be used for multiple use cases with different naming.

 Another benefit is being able to replace icons with without having to do a find and replace.
-Now lets get into how we go about get aliases working for our icon system.
+Now lets get into how we go about getting aliases working for our icon system.

-We want to add a extra binding to our `svgIcon` [`component`](https://docs.angularjs.org/guide/component) called `aliasName`.
-Here we will use [`one-way binding (<)](https://docs.angularjs.org/guide/component), which allows us to watch for changes and update icons on the fly.
+We want to add a extra binding to our `svgIcon` [component](https://docs.angularjs.org/guide/component) called `aliasName`.
+Here we will use one-way binding (<), which allows us to watch for changes and update icons on the fly.
 {% highlight javascript %}
 .component('svgIcon', {
     template: '<svg class="icon">